octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Building a map

 The `EMPTY_MAP 'key 'val` instruction builds a new empty map.
-It requires the type definition of the key (_'key_) and type definition of the value (_'val_).
+It requires the type definition of the key (_'key_) and types definition of the value (_'val_).

 The _'key_ type must be comparable (the COMPARE primitive must be defined over it).

 The `EMPTY_BIG_MAP` instruction builds a new empty `big_map` data structure.

-##### Checking existence of a binding for key
+##### Checking existence of a binding for the key

 The `MEM` instruction checks for the existence of a binding for a key in a map.

-It expects a key and a map on top of the stack and and pushes back a boolean on top of the stack.
+It expects a key and a map on top of the stack and pushes back a boolean on top of the stack.

 ##### Modifying a map